 The Regional Council is working with farmers and community groups to improve the health of our local rivers and lakes.
 We aim to reduce nutrient levels, such as phosphorus, in the Papanui Stream.
 Specific targets are based on national guidelines and local aspirations.
 The results here are preliminary - contact the Regional Council if you require more information.

-These are catchment scale targets not national ones, see LAWA for national targets.
-The targets featured in this dashboard are the most relevant to the Papanui catchment.
+The targets featured in this dashboard are the most relevant to the Papanui catchment, and these are catchment scale targets, not national ones.
+See LAWA for national targets.
 In accordance with national guidance E. coli, DIN and DRP data are collected monthly, and macroinvertebrates are collected annually.

 No Plan Target